Making Sense of Cognitive Dissonance and Confirmation Bias. Image of 2 heads containing blocks

 Here’s where cognitive dissonance kicks in.
 Instead of facing the uncomfortable truth, we often ignore or overlook evidence that contradicts our beliefs.
 It’s like trying to fit a square peg into a round hole—sometimes, it just doesn’t work.

-So, what’s the takeaway from all this?
-Well, first and foremost, awareness is critical.
+So, what can we take from this?
+First, awareness is key.
 Recognising when cognitive dissonance and confirmation bias are at play can help us approach situations more openly.
 It’s okay to admit when we’re wrong or when our beliefs are being challenged – it’s a sign of growth.

-In the end, cognitive dissonance and confirmation bias may be hardwired into our brains, but they don’t have to dictate our actions.
-By being mindful of our thought patterns and staying open to new information, we can navigate the complex maze of human cognition with grace and humility.
-So, the next time you find yourself grappling with conflicting beliefs, remember: it’s all part of the wonderfully messy journey called life.
+Yes, cognitive dissonance and confirmation bias are hardwired.
+But they don’t have to control us.
+By noticing them and questioning our thinking, we can stay open-minded and grounded.
+Life is messy, full of contradictions—and that’s okay.
+Growth comes when we lean into that mess with curiosity.
+So, the next time you find yourself grappling with conflicting beliefs, remember: it’s all part of the wonderfully messy journey called Life.

 Enter confirmation bias.
 Despite mounting evidence that Brexit was causing more harm than good, many staunch Brexit supporters doubled down on their beliefs.
 They sought information that painted a rosier picture, dismissing dissenting voices as “project fear” mongers or unpatriotic naysayers.
 It was easier to bury their heads in the sand than to confront the uncomfortable truth.